Decades ago, the St. Louis-based Monsanto company -- now

 if ever, held personally responsible for actions many times

 more harmful.
-It is this systemic failing that needs
+It is this systemic failing that needs to be

 addressed -- a tall order when big corporations are largely